negsadr/ddmp-med-multiorgan/docs/project_report.md

 ### **Memory Management Challenges**
 I frequently encountered memory issues, typical of high-dimensional image data represented as voxels.
-In an ideal scenario, reducing the batch size could alleviate this problem, but my batch size was already set to one.
+In an ideal scenario, reducing the batch size could solve this problem, but my batch size was already set to one.
 To manage this, I utilized RunPod to access greater computing capacity, enabling more efficient data handling.
 Despite this, I was unable to run inference on the brats dataset with a robust setup (RTX 3090, 32vCPU, 125GB RAM) and had to upgrade my resources further.
 I also used Colab Pro L4, which proved effective for my needs.

+### **Visual analysis of training**
+The original functions does not include any visual analysis of the training process which needs to be added.
+I normally use [Weights & Biases](https://wandb.ai/site) to better keep track of my experiments.

+### **Visualization**
+Also no visualization of the generated samples are included in the original repo.
+For that I simply used [gif_your_nifti](https://github.com/miykael/gif_your_nifti) package.